-The term "independent" has two different meanings

-- Majority of board members must be independent - Ex officios are considered independent by statute - Financial and Personal Independence - Public Authorities Law defines board member independence from a public authority (see ABO Policy Guidance 07-01) - What if a board member is not independent? - Disclose information and recuse themselves
+- The term "independent" has two different meanings - 1.
+Majority of board members must be independent - Financial and Personal Independence - Public Authorities Law defines board member independence from a public authority see Policy Guidance 07-01 - What if a board member is not independent? - Disclose information and recuse themselves